MicrosoftLearning/dp-080-Transact-SQL/Instructions/Labs/03a-joins.md

     ```
     SELECT pcat.Name AS ParentCategory, cat.Name AS SubCategory, prd.Name AS ProductName
     FROM SalesLT.ProductCategory pcat
-    JOIN SalesLT.ProductCategory as cat
+    JOIN SalesLT.ProductCategory AS cat
         ON pcat.ProductCategoryID = cat.ParentProductCategoryID
-    JOIN SalesLT.Product as prd
+    JOIN SalesLT.Product AS prd
         ON prd.ProductCategoryID = cat.ProductCategoryID
     ORDER BY ParentCategory, SubCategory, ProductName;
     ```